icebert04/icebert04.github.io/_posts/2019-8-17-enjoy-the-good times,-but-appreciate-the-bad times.md

 I convinced her that she is talented enough to get a decent job in Manila while waiting for her Green Light in Canada.
 Darwina agreed and exactly did that.

-Darwina is just one of the few persons who know how to "Enjoy the Good Times but Appreciate the Bad Times".
+Darwina is just one of the few persons who know how to **"Enjoy the Good Times but Appreciate the Bad Times"**.
 Most people just look at the good times.
 And when dark times come, they will filter out and die.
 That is the reason why most people are unsuccessful and unhappy in life.
 They can't bear facing Hard Times.
 Little did they know that there is no escaping from it.